dopecello/meal-find/README.md

 ## Welcome contributions and features

+#### Search by ingredients
-- **Search by ingredients**: there is an endpoint for this on the [Spoonacular documentation for searching by ingredients](https://spoonacular.com/food-api/docs#Search-Recipes-by-Ingredients) that somebody has suggested to me personally.
+There is an endpoint for this on the [Spoonacular documentation for searching by ingredients](https://spoonacular.com/food-api/docs#Search-Recipes-by-Ingredients) that somebody has suggested to me personally.
 I do not think it would be too hard to integrate.
-- **Making grocery lists based off of recipes**: each recipe can theoretically be re-fed back into the API and a rough grocery list can be attained through this search.
+#### Making grocery lists based off of recipes
+Each recipe can theoretically be re-fed back into the API and a rough grocery list can be attained through this search.
 After a user is done selecting one or more recipes, it is possible to leverage the [OpenAI API](https://openai.com/blog/openai-api) to contruct a prompt that creates a composite grocery list that combines the ingredients of one through all of the recipes. can be exported as a .csv or .txt file.
-- **Using a database to store favorite recipes and grocery lists**: So far, I have integrated [Prisma](https://www.prisma.io/) into the project to act as a connection to a PostgreSQL server.
+#### Using a database to store favorite recipes and grocery lists
+So far, I have integrated [Prisma](https://www.prisma.io/) into the project to act as a connection to a PostgreSQL server.
 The end goal is to have user be able to save favorite recipes, grocery lists, and search history.